alfoldib/longstaff-schwartz_model/README.md

 The project is implemented in `R`.

 In my thesis I present two calibration technique:
-1) Long-run calibration
+1. Long-run calibration
-2) Market calibrtion
+2. Short-run / Market calibration

 **Contents:**
 - [x] Database about the Hungarian Government bonds from 2003 to 2015